bloomikko/AZ-900/README.md

 I <b>HIGHLY RECOMMEND</b> checking out the extra resources below, <b>especially the Datawolf's PDF</b>.
 Microsoft's practice exam does not cover fully the real exam, the questions are much easier in the practice one.
 Datawolf's questions many times reflect and are 1:1 the real exam questions.

-Please note that the AZ-900 certification can and most likely will alter in the future - these materials most likely will become obsolete over time.
+Please note that the AZ-900 certification exam syllabus can and most likely will alter in the future - these materials most likely will become obsolete over time.
 I still hope these notes offer some assistance - good luck with the exam!

 ## External resources
 ### Learning resources